Stability of SIS Spreading Processes in Networks with Non-Markovian Transmission and Recovery: Abstract

 \section{Abstract}

-Although viral spreading processes taking place in networks are commonly analyzed using Markovian models in which both the \emph{transmission} and the \emph{recovery} times follow exponential distributions, empirical studies show that, in most real scenarios, the distribution of these times are far from exponential.
-To overcome this limitation, we first introduce a generalized spreading model that allows transmission and recovery times to follow arbitrary distributions within a given accuracy.
-In this context, we derive conditions for the generalized spreading model to converge exponentially fast towards the infection-free equilibrium with a given rate (in other words, to eradicate the viral spread) without relying on mean-field approximations.
-Based on our results, we illustrate how the particular shape of the transmission/recovery distribution heavily influences the convergence rate.
-Therefore, modeling non-exponential transmission/recovery times observed in realistic spreading processes via exponential distributions can induce significant errors in the stability analysis of the spreading dynamics.
+Although viral spreading processes taking place in networks are {often} analyzed using Markovian models in which both the \emph{transmission} and the \emph{recovery} times follow exponential distributions, empirical studies show that, in {many} real scenarios, the distribution of these times are {not necessarily} exponential.
+To overcome this limitation, we first introduce a generalized {susceptible-infected-susceptible (SIS)} spreading model that allows transmission and recovery times to follow \emph{phase-type} distributions.
+In this context, we derive a lower bound on the exponential decay rate towards the infection-free equilibrium of the spreading model without relying on mean-field approximations.
+Based on our results, we illustrate how the particular shape of the transmission/recovery distribution influences the exponential rate of convergence towards the equilibrium.